 South Carolina Layoffs — January 2013

-Employers in South Carolina logged 1 WARN Act notices in January 2013, involving roughly 2 workers — falling below December and down 99% versus January 2012.
+Employers in South Carolina reported 1 WARN Act notices in January 2013, displacing an estimated 2 workers — signaling a deceleration from December and down 99% versus January 2012.
 The average filing covered 2 workers, with 0 closures among the notices.

 Industry Breakdown